thephpleague/climate/terminal-objects/columns.md

 $climate->columns($data, 4);
 ~~~

-Otherwise CLImate will try to figure out how it best fits in your terminal.
+Otherwise CLImate will try to figure out how the content best fits in your terminal.